kumasy107/bytetrack_with_raft/README.md

 To solve this problem, we propose an occlusion-resistant tracker that can track cars by using optical flow, and we also propose the robust way to save bounding box's shape just before the occlusion starts.

-As a detector, tracker and optical flow predictor, we use YOLOX, ByteTrack and RAFT respectively.
+As a detector, a tracker and an optical flow predictor, we use YOLOX, ByteTrack and RAFT respectively.

 + In this study, we track cars at intersections because many occlusions happen there.
 + We installed a camera as the same height as traffic signal at an intersection.